26th November, 2025

 7. Hot snacks

 We've talked about getting warm from the outside, but you can also get warm from the inside.
-Warm drinks and snacks, especially warm liquids like soups, teas, coffees and hot chocolates can also help maintain body temperature during rest periods.
+Warm drinks and snacks, especially warm liquids like soup, tea, coffee, and hot chocolate, can also help maintain body temperature during rest periods.

-And let's face it, it's a lovely feeling to get out of the cold, and warm your cold hands on a hot mug.
+And let's face it, it's a lovely feeling to get out of the chill and warm your cold hands on a hot mug.

 Winter working isn't always pleasant, especially if you're out in the cold, but hopefully, these 7 tips will help.
 Download the free toolbox talk for cold environments, and the winter working toolbox talk, to raise awareness and provide training on your sites.